ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 No individual analysis will be treated as sufficient evidence for a specific genetic-architecture model.

 Interpretation will be based on the joint direction, magnitude, robustness, and consistency of results across connectivity, community-specific connectivity, community enrichment, and rare-seed proximity analyses.
+And directionally consistent results across STRING and BioGRID sensitivity analyses.

 The final conclusions will use language such as more consistent with, less consistent with, or shows network signatures predicted by a proposed architecture.
 The analyses will not claim to prove that a trait follows a specific architecture.